mattparker/lamplighthelp/source/16-12-5_Global_Settings-_Communications.markdown

 # 16.12.5 <i class="fas fa-tools"></i> Global Settings: {{Comm}}s

-> In the section the System Administrator can specify the reply address for SMS (if you have it) and email, allow {{Lamplight}} to store international mobile phone numbers in the contact details tab, and decide some default communications settings.
+> In the section the System Administrator can specify the reply address for SMS (if you have it) and email, allow {{Lamplight}} to store international mobile phone numbers in the contact details tab, enable postcode checking and decide some default communications settings.
 If you have the {{comm}}s module, you can also set up a link to Mailchimp here